Seattle Redhawks men's basketball

 The Seattle Redhawks men's basketball team represents Seattle University in NCAA Division I basketball competition.
 Established in 1946, the team was previously known as the Seattle Chieftains.
-The program experienced success during the 1950s and 1960s, reaching the NCAA Division I tournament 11 times.
-Led by 1958 No. 1 draft pick Elgin Baylor, Seattle finished runner-up in the 1958 NCAA University Division basketball tournament.
+The program experienced success during the 1950s and 1960s, reaching the NCAA Division I tournament eleven times.
+Led by Elgin Baylor (the future 1958 number one draft pick), Seattle finished as the runner-up in the 1958 NCAA University Division basketball tournament.

-Seattle was a member of NCAA Division I from 1946 to 1980, reclassified to NAIA in 1980, and rejoined the Division I level in 2008.
-They are a member of the Western Athletic Conference (2012–present).
+Seattle was a member of NCAA Division I from 1946 to 1980 before budget problems led them to reclassify to NAIA in 1980.
+They eventually rose to NCAA Division II before rejoining the Division I level in 2008.
+They are a member of the Western Athletic Conference, which they joined in 2012.
 They were previously a member of the West Coast Conference (1971–1980).
 The current head coach is Chris Victor, who was previously the associate head coach.

 History

 1950s and 1960s: National prominence

 Established in 1946, the program experienced a period of success during the 1950s and 1960s.
 Seattle produced more NBA players than any other school from 1960 to 1969.
 From 1953 to 1969, the Seattle Chieftains reached the NCAA tournament 11 times.

 On January 21, 1952, the Seattle Chieftains beat the Harlem Globetrotters in a stunning 84–81 upset, led by Johnny O'Brien.
 Six years later, Elgin Baylor led the Chieftains to the championship game of the 1958 NCAA tournament, but fell to the Kentucky Wildcats 84–72 at Freedom Hall in Louisville on March 22.
 Despite finishing runner-up, Baylor was named the tournament's Most Outstanding Player and was the first selection of the 1958 NBA draft in April.

 Notable alumni of Seattle University basketball include Elgin Baylor, Johnny O'Brien, Eddie O'Brien, Charlie Brown, Eddie Miles, Clint Richardson, John Tresvant, Tom Workman, Frank Oleynick, Charlie Williams, Jawann Oldham, Charles Garcia, and Plummer Lott.

 The decline of local businesses such as Boeing (the largest employer in the region) in the late 1970s led to drastic cuts to keep the program steady, which included moving down to NAIA in 1980.